WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 ## Why mongodump is fast

 ### TL;DR
-Mongodump just read data from mongodb with raw bson data, it doesn't deserize data, and directly write these data into local filesystem.
+Mongodump just read data from mongodb with raw bson, it doesn't deserize/serialize data, and directly write these data into local filesystem.

 ### More if you are curious about my discovery